The International Trade Law Review: Turkey

 Overview of trade remedies

 Turkey ranks among the World Trade Organization's (WTO) top 10 users of anti-dumping measures.
-Between 1995 and 2014, Turkey was ranked 10th of all WTO Members in terms of the number of anti-dumping investigations initiated and seventh in terms of the number of anti-dumping measures imposed, which mostly concerned plastics and rubber, textiles and base metals.2 Indeed, Turkey currently applies 182 anti-dumping and anti-subsidy measures (including anti-circumvention measures), and eight safeguard measures.
-During the period 2019–2020, Turkey initiated three anti-dumping investigations, 15 expiry review investigations, five anti-circumvention investigations and two safeguard investigations; decided on the application of 11 anti-dumping measures as a result of the expiry of review investigations; and imposed four anti-circumvention measures.
+Between 1995 and 2014, Turkey was ranked 10th of all WTO Members in terms of the number of anti-dumping investigations initiated and seventh in terms of the number of anti-dumping measures imposed, which mostly concerned plastics and rubber, textiles and base metals.2 Indeed, Turkey currently applies 192 anti-dumping and anti-subsidy measures (including anti-circumvention measures), and seven safeguard measures.
+During 2020 and first seven months of 2021, Turkey initiated nine anti-dumping investigations, 19 expiry review investigations, three anti-circumvention investigations and three safeguard investigations; decided on the application of two anti-dumping measures and the continuation of 11 anti-dumping measures as a result of the expiry of review investigations; and imposed four anti-circumvention measures.

 The Directorate General for Imports (Directorate General) within the Ministry of Trade (the Ministry) is the competent authority for conducting trade defence investigations.